 Visions of endless stretches of pristine, white sandy beaches and crashing white waves are synonymous with Gold Coast living but where are the best places to cool off with calmer waters for babies and toddlers to enjoy?
-Here are the 5 best swim spots for kids on the Gold Coast:
+Here are the 5 best beaches and swim spots on the Gold Coast for kids to enjoy.

 Currumbin Pirate Park (officially called Palm Beach Parklands – who knew!)